hexbatch/apple-core/core-docs/step-4-actions/events.md

 * destruction
 * value change
 * value_change_filtered (allows the ordering of actions to filter the read value)
-* live attribute added to element
-* live attribute removed from element
+* live attribute toggled on or off
 * parent in element turned on
 * parent in element turned off
 * element enters a set